-Many of the children who attend Bwindi Watoto are “double” orphans, with no parents, or “single” orphans, with only one parent.
+Many of the children who attend Bwindi Watoto have no parents, or only one.
+Often there is only a mother with too many children and no work.
+It is common that children live with an aging grandparent.
 Parents die from AIDS, tuberculosis, malaria, diabetes – and perhaps simply despair.
 Most of our families make less than $500 per year.
 Children are often imperiled; education not even a possibility.

 But there always is a catch.
 The school receives no government assistance, which generally permits the school to keep class size small and the overall quality of education up.
 However, because Watoto takes no government funding, tuition fees and donations must support the school.